 We are currently recruiting PAL Leaders for September 2019!

 PAL leaders work in pairs to plan and facilitate sessions for level 1 students.
 While this can sometimes be challenging, particularly on top of your own workload, it is a challenge that our current PAL leaders report to be fun and rewarding in a variety of ways.

 The role includes:

-- Attending a one-day training event on Thursday 20th September 2018
+- Attending a one-day training event on either Thursday 19th or Friday 20th September 2019

 - Leading a group of level 1 students on a fortnightly basis for one hour

 - Planning your sessions using a range of interactive activities suitable for small group learning

 - Attending debrief sessions to update us on the progress of your PAL sessions

 - Communicating with level 1 students to promote attendance and aid session planning